Non-Perturbative $S$-matrix Renormalization

-\end{widetext} The right-hand side of this equation corresponds to the well-known LSZ prescription, and hence to the anticipated $S$-matrix element, see equation \eqref{eq:S_matrix_vs_S}.\footnote{We caution that the LSZ formalism, which underlies the presented logic, might break down in the presence of long-range interactions \cite{Lippstreu:2025jit}.} Note that it actually suffices to evaluate this equation in solutions of the classical free equations of motions $K\varphi =0$ instead of setting $\varphi = 0$.
-For this reason, and motivated by the upcoming observation, we will use this more general on-shell condition rather than the more particular solution $\varphi=0$.
+For an exhaustive proof of this result, we refer to \cite{Nair}, and to comprehend this relation on a more intuitive level, to the supplemental material.\footnote{We caution that the argument relies on the LSZ formalism, which might break down in the presence of long-range interactions \cite{Lippstreu:2025jit}.}

-Before moving on to the derivation of the flow equation, let us emphasize an interesting alternative point of view of the above discussion.
-In fact, the generating functional $Z$ can be promoted to a functional $Z_\beta$ of boundary fields $\beta$.
+Before moving on to the derivation of the flow equation, {let us emphasize a boundary formulation which connects the S-matrix point of view with the AdS/CFT perspective and allows a more direct on-shell renormalization.} The generating functional $Z$ can be promoted to a functional $Z_\beta$ of boundary fields $\beta$.
 In particular, the integral in equation \eqref{eq:Z_path_int} is then confined to fields with Dirichlet boundary conditions $\varphi|_{\partial \mathcal{M}} =\beta$ captured by $\beta$.
 The corresponding $S$-matrix boundary functional $S_\beta[\varphi]$ reads

 In a similar fashion as before, it is possible to define $S$-matrix elements according to \cite{Jain:2023fxc, Kim:2023qbl} \begin{widetext}